cockroachdb/docs/v20.2/create-role.md

 ## Required privileges

- To create other roles, the role must be a member of the `admin` role or have the [`CREATEROLE`](#create-a-role-that-can-create-other-roles-and-manage-authentication-methods-for-the-new-roles) parameter set.
+- To create other roles, a role must be a member of the `admin` role or have the [`CREATEROLE`](#create-a-role-that-can-create-other-roles-and-manage-authentication-methods-for-the-new-roles) parameter set.
+- To be able to grant or revoke membership to a role for additional roles/users, a member of the role must be set as a [role admin](authorization.html#role-admin) for that role.

 ## Synopsis